- THE FAIRS

 - Contact us

-The Montreal Convention is a state-of-the-art modern facility, centrally located in the middle of the downtown core.
+The Montreal Convention Centre is a state-of-the-art modern facility, centrally located in the middle of the downtown core.
 Since 1983 the centre has held over 4,800 events and hosted almost 14m visitors, and its location and easy access make it an ideal venue for a student fair.
 The centre is easy to reach by car (there is paid parking nearby) and the Metro station Place d’Armes is linked to the centre.

 Located right downtown, the Convention Centre is easily accessible to visitors via public transport and by car.
-The North Building is between the InterContinental Toronto Centre and the CN Tower/Rogers Centre and has three entrances: the main doors on Front Street, via the Skywalk (the glass-enclosed walkway connection to mass transit), and the Centre's own weather-protected internal street.
+The North Building is between the InterContinental Toronto Centre and the CN Tower/Rogers Centre and has three entrances: the main doors are on Front Street, via the Skywalk (the glass-enclosed walkway connection to mass transit), and the Centre's own weather-protected internal street.

 Toronto’s main airport is Lester Pearson International Airport, which is about 45 minutes from downtown by taxi ($70), or 25 minutes by the UP Express Train ($12.35).
 The UP Express goes into Union Station, which is a couple of blocks from the Metro Toronto Convention Centre.
 You can also catch an Uber from the airport.